Links (external links open in a new window)

 Base: 14 x 16,5 cm / 5.51 x 6.49”

 Electricity: 1 bulb B22, 1 x 40 watt maximum, 110/220 volt.

 Not any type of light bulb can be used, the smaller the better.

 Other versions: This Cobra table lamp is probably a one off.

 This table lamp was sold as a lamp made in the 1970s, 1980s, but it is something completely different, it is brand new.
 It was acquired in Marseilles, France in the summer of 2018 on eBay.

 When opening the box, the penetrating smell of fresh silver paint and polyester emerged.
 It was immediately clear that this could not be a vintage lamp.

-It is strange that someone spends so much time making this and then does not finish it properly.
+It is strange that someone spends so much time making this lamp and then does not finish it properly.
 In other words, this lamp was made to sell; a counterfeit.
-She was not made by someone as a “work of art”.
-And that would not be a problem if she really came from the 70s or 80s as advertised.
+It was not made by someone as a “work of art”.
+And that would not be a problem if it really came from the 70s or 80s as advertised.
 But now it is a lamp that you can not plug into the socket because it does not meet the current standards.
-She has not been approved and does not have a CE label, what is required.
-The aforementioned wattage that can be used is therefore a conservative estimate based on the used wire and socket.
-The only thing that could be old, although they are also made in China, is the wire, switch and plug.
-They also look far too new to be good.
-But it is easy to get this from an old lamp or to buy it at a flea market for little.
+It has not been approved and does not have a CE label, what is mandatory.

 The seller claims to be a professional lamp dealer and washes his hands of and only wants to repay it when it is returned, despite all arguments.
 Of course, the victim has to pay twice the shipping costs, in other words, paying the lamp twice as it did not cost a lot (fortunately).
 A complaint has been filed, but the seller remains silent.
 It is a pity that someone reveals his true colour for so little money.